 Using the applicator

-If you use more Xyloproct Ointment than you should
+What if I use more Xyloproct Ointment than I should?

 If you use too much ointment talk to your doctor as soon as possible.